yatiris/yatiris.github.io/_people/nicolas_dazeo.md

 ### Bio

-Nicolás Dazeo (Nico) is a Postdoctoral Research Fellow from CONICET.
-He holds a PhD degree in Computational and Industrial Mathematics from UNICEN (2022).
-His research focuses in the computational modelling of human hemodynamics, computer-assisted vascular interventions and web tecnologies.
+Nicolás Dazeo (Nico) is an Assistant Researcher at CNEA.
+He holds a PhD in Computational and Industrial Mathematics from UNICEN (2022), which was funded by a scholarship granted by CONICET.
+He also served as a Postdoctoral Research Associate at the same institution.
+His research focuses on the computational modeling of human hemodynamics, computer-assisted vascular interventions, and web technologies.
+He is also a Teaching Assistant at UNICEN.

 ### Relevant publications